-The financial statements of the Town of Davie Police Officers' Pension Plan, as of and for the year ended September 30, 2021, were audited by other auditors whose report dated March 25, 2022, expressed an unmodified opinion on those financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2021, is consistent, in all material respects, with the audited financial statements from which it has been deprived.
+We have previously audited the Town of Davie Police Officers' Pension Plan's 2023 financial statements, and our report dated February 13, 2024, expressed an unmodified opinion on those financial statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2023, is consistent, in all material respects, with the audited financial statements from which it has been derived.